How much does home care cost?

 - We have flexible costs for visits lasting 30, 45 or 60 minutes available

-- Our pricing structure is dependant on your location and specific care needs, with differences for overnight care and support provided during weekends and bank holidays
+- Our pricing structure is dependent on your location and specific care needs, with differences for overnight care and support provided during weekends and bank holidays

 - There is a call-out fee of £3.50 per visit to cover travel costs